romelroxascustodio/frontend-assessment/readme.md

 # Explain why the result of `('b' + 'a' + + 'a' + 'a').toLowerCase()` is `banana`.

-the value of + + 'a' convert to (+ 'a') and display NaN stands for "Not a number" and toLowerCase() function convert all the word to lowercase so from baNaNa to banana
+the value of + + 'a' convert to (+ 'a') and display NaN stands for "Not a number" and toLowerCase() function convert all the letter to lowercase so from baNaNa to banana